 Planning and preparation

-The park has more shade than some of the other local trails, but it’s still pretty exposed, so bring hats, sunscreen, and so forth.
+The park has more shade than most other local trails, but it’s still pretty exposed, so bring hats, sunscreen, and so forth.
 It’s best not to go in the middle of a hot day.
 Try early morning or late afternoon instead.

 Dogs on leash are allowed.

 The lot at the top costs $12 for all-day or $3 per hour.
 Note that the money goes to maintaining the park, so it’s nice to pay if you can.
-There is actually a second parking lot if you go further in, so don’t worry if the first lot is full.
+The ranger takes cash or card, or you can pay online by scanning a QR code at the gate if there is no ranger on duty.

 Beware, the park closes at sunset.
 Ask the ranger exactly what time the park closes when you enter, because they close the front gates and your car will be locked in for the night if you overstay!
 Not something you want to happen!!